 Figuring out how much you’re going to pay can often be confusing, especially if you’re a beginner.
 At OpenMoney, we understand how confusing it can be, that’s why we’ll tell you your total charges in pounds and pence!
-Our low total fees of less than 0.5% annually mean that you’ll keep more of your money too.
-You can read more about our recent fee change here.
+Our low total fees of no more than 0.76% annually mean that you’ll keep more of your money too.

 Whenever you’re investing, there will always be an element of risk involved.
 The value of an investment can rise as well as fall so it’s important to understand that you may receive less money than what you had initially invested, this can be due to the market fluctuations and crashes.

 We always recommend investing money that you don’t need to pay your living expenses and essential outgoings and we recommend you have a cash savings buffer in case of any life emergencies.
 This way, there’s less need for you to access the money you’re investing should you need it.
 Investing for a longer period allows you to ride the ups and downs associated with investing.

 Always keep in mind that with any investment that you take, there will always be an element of risk associated with it no matter what you may be investing in.

 As we mentioned earlier, there are several ways to start investing and there are always new and exciting ways people can invest!
 Getting to grips with all the different types of investing may seem daunting, so one question you must ask yourself is do you want to be an active or passive investor?